 Artist-Run Centres and Collectives of Ontario (ARCCO)

 Active since 1988, ARCCO represents over 40 artist-run centres and collectives across Ontario.
 In November 2008, ARCCO hosted the national conference for artist-run centres hot buttons / points chauds in Ottawa.
-Current members from this region are: Caitlin Sutherland (Hamilton Artists Inc.), Christine Burchnall (Artcite Inc.), and Jewell Goodwyn (ARCCO).
+Current members from this region are: Caitlin Sutherland (Hamilton Artists Inc.) and Jewell Goodwyn (ARCCO).

 Manitoba Artist-Run Centres Coalition (MARCC)

 MARCc comprises an energetic mix of artist-run centres, public galleries, alternative festivals, service-providers and events programmers.
 MARCC’s primary objective is the exchange of information, but the organization also lobbies to affect change and to raise awareness of issues concerning the arts in Manitoba.
-Current members from this region are: Jennifer Smith (Video Pool) and Shawna Dempsey (MAWA), Chantel Mierau (aceart inc.)
+Current members from this region are: Eddie Ayoub (Art city) and Shawna Dempsey (MAWA), Chantel Mierau (aceart inc.)

 Plains Association of Artist-Run Centres (PARCA)